ETS-ReactNative5/New-Covid-19/README.md

 <h1>New-Covid-19</h1>
-<p>New-Covid-19 app is intended to get the live cases update.This app is intended for the people to get more awareness.Any one can get the present status that is total confirmed cases and the cases that are confirmed new by creating an account or logging in with credentials.Previously many people got infected due to covid19 and this is because lack of awareness  and lack of updates.
-So by using my app any one can get the present status that is total confirmed cases and the cases that are confirmed new.There are some websites which will show the analytics of each area.But by using my mobile app one can create an account and login any time using those creditions.If we don’t have the account one can create new one and login and can check the covid cases by country where we will have live updates and the app will be refreshed time to time.The user will login with an user id and password and and it will be recorded in the admin database.</p>
+<p>New-Covid-19 app is intended to get the live cases update.This app is intended for the people to get more awareness.
+Any one can get the present status that is total confirmed cases and the cases that are confirmed new by creating an account or logging in with credentials.Previously many people got infected due to covid19 and this is because lack of awareness  and lack of updates.
+So by using my app any  one can get the present status that is total confirmed cases and the cases that are confirmed new.There are some websites which will show the  analytics of each area.But by using my mobile app one can create an account and login any time using those creditions.If we don’t have the account one can create new one and login and can check the covid cases by country where we will have live updates and the app will be refreshed time to time.The user will login with an user id and password and and it will be recorded in the admin database.This app was choosen basically to solve the problem of the people in the world by letting them to have more awareness and to keep them safe every time.In general, Android utilises java, while   iOS uses Swift.
+To deal with this scenario, cross-platform languages are utilised, with React native being the most recent and successful.</p>
 <h3>PROJECT SCOPE-CONSTRAINTS AND ASSUMPTIONS :</h3><br>
 <p>My mobile application project's purpose is to create an app that incorporates all of the
 concepts presented in class.
 There are a lot of new things to learn, such as how to put